Enhanced quantum illumination of a lossy target: A sequential interaction model: Conclusion

 The analysis shows that, despite the presence of additional thermal noise from the target and attenuation of the signal due to its low reflectivity, the TMSS continues to outperform the CS, not only in the low photon-number regime but also for moderate signal strengths (e.g., $N \approx 4$).
 Moreover, the performance gain is more pronounced for low-reflectivity targets than for perfectly reflecting ones, reaching values as high as $3\,\mathrm{dB}$.
 This indicates that QI with TMSS is particularly advantageous for detecting lossy targets.
 In addition, to account for the scenarios in which the phase shift acquired by the signal may be unknown or fluctuating, we have analyzed the phase-averaged performance by integrating the SNR over all possible values of $\phi$.
 The resulting averaged gain remains significantly greater than unity over a broad range of signal strength of the probe state, reaching values up to $14\,\mathrm{dB}$ for highly lossy targets.
 This demonstrates that the quantum advantage persists even in the absence of phase information.

 Furthermore, within the proposed model, the QCB is found to decrease more rapidly with increasing signal strength, even for a single copy of the probe, indicating enhanced distinguishability between the target-present and target-absent hypotheses.
-The TMSS is observed to achieve the lowest QCB reported thus far for a given average signal photon number.
-Overall, the present model provides a more comprehensive description of the target detection process and offers a pathway for incorporating additional sources of attenuation, as well as for exploring the role of other non-classical states for the proposed model.
+The TMSS achieves lower QCB values at a given average signal photon number than the corresponding single-bath setting.
+This is primarily because the target’s independent thermal mode provides an additional channel for distinguishability.
+Overall, the present model provides a more comprehensive description of the target detection process and offers a pathway for incorporating additional sources of attenuation, as well as for exploring the role of other non-classical states for the proposed model, thereby providing a promising direction for future studies in realistic quantum sensing.